 The risk of carbon monoxide poisoning or suffocation exists in any confined space.
 Do not allow children or pets to play or become entrapped within the storage compartments of your motorhome.

 NOTE: Know the symptoms of carbon monoxide poisoning.
 If you or your passengers experience symptoms of carbon monoxide poisoning, seek immediate medical attention:

 - Dizziness

-- Vomiting

 - Nausea

 - Muscular twitching

-- Intense
+- Intense headache

-- Throbbing in
+- Throbbing in the temples

-Sleepiness
+- Sleepiness

-Inability

-to think
+- Inability to think coherently

-coherently
+- Weakness